CELPIP vs. IELTS: Choosing the Right Proficiency Test

 CELPIP:

-· On-screen questions during the audio—no need to memorize or flip pages.
+On-screen questions during the audio—there's no need to memorize or flip pages.

 IELTS:

-· Requires listening while reading and writing answers on a separate sheet (for paper version).
+Requires listening while reading and writing answers on a separate sheet (for the paper version).

-· Computer version has on-screen questions but less interactive than CELPIP.
+The computer version has on-screen questions, but it is less interactive than CELPIP.

 CELPIP’s integrated interface can be less stressful for multitasking under pressure.